 - S = Specific

 - M = Measurable

-- A = Appropriate and attainable
+- A = Attainable

-- R = Realistic and results focused
+- R = Realistic and Results Focused

-- T = Timely and trackable
+- T = Timely and Trackable

 Specific: Be precise about what you are going to achieve.

-- Specify target
+A specific goal has a much greater chance of being accomplished than a general goal.

-- Specify intended outcome

-- One outcome per objective

-- Avoid vague verbs (e.g. know, understand)

-- Make sure the objective is linked to the goal
+- Specify the target and the intended outcome. - Define one outcome per objective. - Be specific about what will be achieved by avoiding vague verbs.
+Some examples of vague verbs are "know" and "understand". - Make sure the objective is linked to the goal.